Hub Climbing Mississauga is open to members and ten punch pass holders.

 - In addition to hand disinfecting at the entrance, we have several hand disinfection stations.

 - You are asked to disinfect or wash your hands between climbs.
+This will protect your fellow climbers.
+And following up after a climb with hand sanitizer is one way to protect yourself.

 - Carry your bag with you from area to area while you move around the gym and climb